Let me tell you about my guitar-learning journey!

 One of the tours we did was with this really terrible band, they were bankrolled by a billionaire who basically got famous musicians in and would fly the band on private jets between gigs.

-We did this tour with them for a few weeks and the guy that played guitar was called Richard.
+Anyway, we did this tour with them for a few weeks and the guy that played the main guitar was called Richard.
 I’ve never seen him before but he was crazy good.
 The songs were awful but he gave it everything.

 Every note of every song was played with so much passion, he was just the perfect professional.